OpenMW/openmw/README.txt

 Changelog:
 ==========

 0.4 (2008 jul.
-20) - work in progress
+23) - work in progress

 - switched from Audiere to OpenAL (BIG thanks to Chris Robinson)
 - added complete Makefile (again) as a alternative build tool
 - much more realistic lighting (thanks again to Chris Robinson)
-- should work with Russian version
+- various localization fixes - tested with Russian and French versions
+- temporary workaround for the Unicode issue: invalid UTF displayed as '?'
 - various bug-fixes
 - cosmetic changes to placate gdc -Wall